 An ideal angling spot for beginner, Assi Ganga River is located 11 km ahead of Uttarkashi.
 The river originates from Dodital Lake and merges with the famous river Bhagirathi at Uttarkashi.
 The river is primarily habited by brown Trout fishes that are larger in size.
 The fishes were introduced to this small river by the British colonels in 1869 to satiate their angling desire.
 After independence for many years the river remained untouched.
 As a result the fishes could grow naturally and now a number of good catches are found in this river.
 In the recent past the destination has been rediscovered, and catch and release system is being introduced here.
 For angling in the Assi River, one needs to take permission from the forest department in advance.
 April to June is considered to be a good season for angling in the Assi River.

 The Pabbar Valley region is located 80 km north-east of Shimla and stands apart for its cascading rivers and untainted trekking trails.
 The Pabbar River gushes downwards with strong force and houses discrete varieties of sports fishes such as Golden Mahseer, trouts and goonch.
 The nearest regions of Pabbar are less trodden by the adventurists and thus invite those globetrotters who prefer solitude to sate their travel freak mind.
+If symptoms of insomnia persist for 7-14 days after the start of Ambien use, this may indicate the presence of disorders of the nervous system and/or primary mental disorders.
+In order to identify such violations, it is necessary to carry out a regular reassessment of the patient’s condition.
+More information about the drug at http://hesca.net/ambien/.
 Go fishing and angling in Pabbar valley and enjoy the murmuring of river or take a short break and explore the vistas replete with undulating meadows and lush greenery.

 The mystical land of snow, narrow ice fed streams and lofty mountain ranges, Arunachal Pradesh encompasses a couple of energetic rivers that are hotspots of several adventurous activities.
 These rivers mainly snake through eye catching natural sights which let the visitors get soaked in the tranquility and allow them to feel the ultimate thrill.
 There are mainly four regions in Arunachal Pradesh which are popular for fishing.
 Among these Bhalukpong and Tipi are located on the banks of Kameng River, Pasighat is situated on the banks of Siang River and Wakro is located on the banks of Lohit River.
 Being translucent, these rivers contain high oxygen content which enhances the possibility of a good catch.
 These rivers are mainly inhabited by golden Mahseer and Brown Trout among which the chances of brown trout fishing is high.